 Inglis Managing Director Mark Webster: «An ideal location for the next 100 years.»

 The Inglis project gave R&M the chance to demonstrate the advantages of a Passive Optical LAN (POLAN) for the first time in Australia.
-This good value fiber solution is particularly suitable for expansive local data networks which have to offer resources for Gigabit speed and are planned for long-term use.
+This good-value fiber solution is particularly suitable for expansive local data networks that have to offer resources for Gigabit speed and are planned for long-term use.